pavel-krivanek/PharoChipDesigner/README.md

 > The following text describing the original game is a copy the from an article published on [https://nerdparadise.com/](https://nerdparadise.com) where it is no longer accessible
 >

 When you start the game you are given a handful of circuit specifications and are expected to create them on the surface provided.
 You have metal inputs on the left and metal receivers for outputs on the right.
-On the far right you have a little toolbar where you can select metal, silicon (P and N type), and connectors and lay it down on the board.
+On the far right, you have a little toolbar where you can select metal, silicon (P and N type), and connectors and lay it down on the board.

 ![kohctpyktopbasics0.png](https://web.archive.org/web/20160404141949im_/http://nerdparadise.com/uploads/files/kohctpyktopbasics0.png)